Toyota Crown: Gallery

-Sixteenth generation
+Sixteenth generation (S230; 2022)

 The sixteenth generation of the Crown family was unveiled on 15 July 2022.
 Considered as a "reboot" to the Crown nameplate, four body styles were introduced, which are Crossover, Sport (previewed by the Crossover EV concept car in December 2021), Sedan and Estate.
-The latter three body styles will be released in 2023.
-Citing the Crown as a "symbol of Japan's affluence and Japanese pride", Toyota CEO Akio Toyoda announced that the Crown range of vehicles will be available in global markets for the first time in history, with availability in about 40 countries and regions with an expected annual sales volume of around 200,000 units.
+The latter three body styles were released within the 2023 and 2024 timeframe.
+Citing the Crown as a "symbol of Japan's affluence and Japanese pride", Toyota CEO Akio Toyoda announced that the Crown range of vehicles would be available in global markets for the first time in history, with availability in about 40 countries and regions with an expected annual sales volume of around 200,000 units.
+In Japan, the four models were sold in dedicated stores for the Crown brand, named "The Crown".

-The decision to develop the sixteenth-generation Crown arose from rejection of plans for a mid-regenerational refresh of the fifteenth-generation model, after Akio Toyoda scrapped the plans and advocated for a next-generation model at a product planning meeting.
+The decision to develop the sixteenth-generation Crown arose from rejection of plans for a mid-generational refresh of the fifteenth-generation model, after Akio Toyoda scrapped the plans and advocated for a next-generation model at a product planning meeting.

+With the exception of the S230/232 sedan, this generation is the first Crown to use a front-wheel drive-based platform (TNGA-K) – although it is paired with Toyota's drive shaft-less electric all-wheel drive (E-Four) system as standard.

 Crossover (S235; 2022)

 The Crossover-type Crown was released on 15 July 2022 as the first body style of the sixteenth-generation Crown family to be launched.
-It will be sold in North America after 50 years of hiatus of the Crown nameplate in the region since 1972.
+It was sold in North America after 50 years of hiatus of the Crown nameplate in the region since 1972.

 The design of the Crossover-type Crown was described as a combination between a full-size sedan and an SUV, with a sloping roof and a conventional sedan trunk opening.
 It is based on the front-wheel drive-based GA-K platform while offering "E-Four"/"E-Four Advanced" electric four-wheel drive system as standard.
 All models come equipped with acoustic glass and extensive sound deadening to improve noise, vibration, and harshness, emphasizing Crown's premium positioning.